pnbruckner/ha-composite-tracker/README.md

 Currently `device_tracker` entities with a `source_type` of `bluetooth`, `bluetooth_le`, `gps` or `router` are supported, as well as `binary_sensor` entities.

-Follow the installation instructions below.
+Follow the [installation](#installation) instructions below.
-Then add the desired configuration.
+Then, after restarting Home Assistant, add the desired configuration and restart Home Assistant once more.
 Here is an example of a typical configuration:

 ```yaml
 composite: